Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: Introduction

 Among all the available algorithms to compute $U$ using the dynamic programming principle, the one proposed by~\cite{LS01} has the favour of practitioners.
 Their approach is based on iteratively selecting the optimal policy.
 Let $\tau_k$ be the smallest optimal policy after time $T_k$, then

-All these methods based on the dynamic programming principle either as value iteration~\eqref{eq:dpp} or policy iteration~\eqref{eq:policy-iteration} require a Markovian setting to be implemented such that the conditional expectation knowing the whole past can be replaced by the conditional expectation knowing the value of a Markov process at the current time.
+All these methods based on the dynamic programming principle either as value iteration~\eqref{eq:dpp} or policy iteration~\eqref{eq:policy-iteration} require a Markovian setting to be implemented such that the conditional expectation knowing the whole past can be replaced by the conditional expectation knowing only the value of a Markov process at the current date.
+The theory of the Snell envelope states that the sequence $U$ also satisfies